Tanja sail

 Tanja sail (Malay: layar tanjak) or tanja rig is a type of sail commonly used by the Austronesian people, particularly in Maritime Southeast Asia.
 It is also known as the tilted square sail, canted rectangular sail, rectangular balance lug, or balance lug sail in English.
-In historical sources, tanja sail is sometimes incorrectly referred to as lateen sail or simply square sail.
+In historical sources, a tanja sail is sometimes incorrectly referred to as a lateen sail or simply square sail.

 Etymology

 Also called tanjaq, tanjak, tanja', tanjong, or tanjung sail.
 The Mandar people call it sombal tanjaq because when the wind blows the lower part of the sail (peloang) would "mattanjaq" (lit. "kick").
 In colonial British records, it is sometimes written as "lyre tanjong", a misspelling of layar tanjong (layar means "sail" in Malay; layag in Philippine languages).

 Origin

 There are several different theories regarding the origin of tanja sail.

 The sail might be a derivative of the older Austronesian triangular crab-claw sail.
 It developed from the fixed mast version of the crab-claw sail and is functionally identical, with the only difference being that the upper and bottom spars of the tanja sail do not converge into a point in the leading edge.

-Early contact with Arab ships in the Indian Ocean during Austronesian voyages is believed to have resulted in the development of the triangular Arabic lateen sail.
-Mahdi (1999) believed that in turn, Arab ships may have influenced the development of the Austronesian rectangular tanja sail.
-Research by Lynn White concludes that the Arab and Indian lateen sail may have been an adaptation of the lateen sail from the Portuguese ships (caravel), which arrived post-1498.
 According to H. Warington Smyth, the Malay tanja sail is an adaptation and development of the primitive square sail, with boom at the head and the foot.
 The Malay tilted the sail forward, to bring the tack right to the deck, turning the sail into the most powerful of lifting sails on a wind.